 As well as repairing its structural issues, its road surface will be renovated to ensure the surface is smooth and fit for purpose.
 In addition, the original electric lights will be replaced with LED light bulbs.
 Although the LED light bulbs will look the same they will cut energy use by 50 per cent.

-- What about access for emergency vehicles?
+- What about emergency vehicles?

 There have been emergency service contingency plans in place long before the bridge was closed.
 Hammersmith & Fulham Council is in regular dialogue with all emergency service providers.